IdkwhatImD0ing/Obsidian-Vault/Machine Learning/Linear Regression.md

 Can apply to any optimization algorithm but linear regression is closed form solution

 Goal is to find stationary points, where gradient (derivative) is 0

+GEneral Idea: To minimize, take the derivative and set to 0 Solve for parameter that you want to have.